Talon Stormbringer, Volume 1

 Taking an animal, however tested, into a land of chaos didn’t seem smart, but he had killed a rabid jaegar once and didn’t doubt he could do the same to this mynx if it got out of control.

 “You accept?”
-Viland asked, his eyes gleaming with firelight.
+Viland asked, eyes gleaming.

 Talon sighed.
 “When do we leave?”